strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .4 =
+* Added the select2 and html options types.

 = .3.1 =
 * Now setting $value to NULL while looping through fields in pmprorh_pmpro_after_checkout.
 This will keep user meta values from bleeding into other meta keys.
 * PMPro 1.5.7.1 Added the pmpro_before_send_to_paypal_standard hook.
 This is executed at checkout before calling the sendToPayPal method on the order.
 The register helper plugin has been updated to update user meta fields during this hook in addition to the pmpro_after_checkout hook.
 (Because for PayPal Standard, when pmpro_after_checkout is called, the $_SESSION vars are unavailable to it.
 So other plugins relying on the pmpro_after_checkout hook may have issues with PayPal Standard.)